Getting the Most out of an Internship

 Wherever your interest lies, take some time to see what’s available in that field and take the appropriate steps required to get an internship.

 Prior to interviewing for an internship, be sure to research the company and find out what they do and what’s included in their mission statement.
-This will give you a good idea on what they focus on and how they do business.
+This will give you a good idea of what they focus on and how they do business.
 A company that prides itself in good customer relations requires employees who have strong communication and interpersonal skills while a company focused on computer technology looks for employees that are computer savvy and have the relevant skills to do the job.

 Get a Good Reference

 Your internship could be the key to your first job by providing a reference that makes the difference between getting hired or not.
 When embarking on the application process, professionalism is required from the moment you make that first contact via your cover letter and resume until the completion of your internship.
-Also be mindful that you don’t blow your chances of being considered for a future position with the company by showing unprofessional behavior during lunch or after hour get togethers.
+Also, be mindful that you don’t blow your chances of being considered for a future position with the company by showing unprofessional behavior during lunch or after hour get-togethers.

 Do not spend time during the day checking personal emails and making personal phone calls.
 Your behavior on the internship will be an indicator to the employer on what type of employee you will make if they decide to hire you.
 You will want to always portray yourself in a professional manner to convince the employer that they would be foolish not to hire you.

-Do What It Takes To Get Recognized
+Do What It Takes to Get Recognized

 Once hired, it is only the beginning of your connection with the employer.
 From the first day you step into the organization, be prepared to work hard and show the employer your willing to do whatever it takes to get the job done.
 This is a time when you will want to put your best foot forward and offer the employer the best of what you have to give to the organization.
 Be inquisitive and be prepared to ask lots of questions.
 Arrive early and leave late.
 Show the employer that you enjoy what you’re doing and that you are not looking to exit at the first opportunity.